Bristol Palin’s Ex-Boyfriend And His Wife Not Returning To ‘Teen Mom OG’

 We just made vision boards as a family.
 What are some of your 2019 goals?
 2018 was a big year for us.
 Levi was studying for a big test to better his career at the same time I was.
 And we both passed within weeks of each other.
 We paid off a lot.
 We took a family vacation and our kids got to see Disneyland!
 We worked on the house a lot.
 Our kids are thriving in all ways.
 Tripp got his first caribou and Levi got a sheep!
 My nephew was born!
 We found out we have a baby on the way.
 It was a great year where a lot of prayers were answered???????? here’s to another great year.
 We want to keep this momentum going!
 Happy new year everyone ✨#grateful

-According to a report from Hollywood Life, Bristol suggested that she wouldn’t be returning to the show for another season during her own Instagram Q&A. When asked if she would “stick with MTV,” Bristol didn’t give a verbal answer, but rather shook her head.
-She also said that being on a reality television show is “100% not my career.”
+According to a report from Hollywood Life, Bristol suggested that she wouldn’t be returning to the show for another season during her own Instagram Q&A. When asked if she would “stick with MTV,” Bristol didn’t give a verbal answer but rather shook her head.
+She also said that being on a reality television show is “100 percent not my career.”

 Bristol was added to the cast of Teen Mom OG in October 2018.
 The addition of Bristol came after former cast member Farrah Abraham was let go from the show.
 Bristol wasn’t the only new cast member added, though.
 MTV also added Cheyenne Floyd.
-The cast is now comprised of the three original cast members including Amber Portwood, Maci Bookout, and Catelynn Lowell along with Bristol Palin and Cheyenne Floyd.
+The cast is now comprised of the three original cast members including Amber Portwood, Maci Bookout, and Catelynn Lowell along with Palin and Floyd.
 It is unclear if an additional cast member will be added if Bristol does decide to leave the show.

-Fans will have to wait for all-new episodes of Teen Mom OG, but they can tune into new episodes of Teen Mom 2 Monday nights on MTV.
+Fans will have to wait for all-new episodes of Teen Mom OG, but they can in to into new episodes of Teen Mom 2 Monday nights on MTV.